CWE-1321: Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution')

 Frequently Asked Questions

-CWE-1321: CWE-1321: Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution') is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-1321: Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution') is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product receives input from an upstream component that specifies attributes that are to be initialized or updated in an object, but it does not properly control modifications of attributes of the object prototype.

-What are the security consequences of CWE-1321: Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution')?+
+What are the security consequences of Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution')?+

-How do you prevent or mitigate CWE-1321: Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution')?+
+How do you prevent or mitigate Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution')?+

 Recommended mitigations for CWE-1321 include: By freezing the object prototype first (for example, Object.freeze(Object.prototype)), modification of the prototype becomes impossible.
-Effectiveness: High Note: While this can mitigate this weakness completely, other methods are recommended when possible, especially in components used by upstream software ("libraries").
 By blocking modifications of attributes that resolve to object prototype, such as proto or prototype, this weakness can be mitigated.
-Effectiveness: High Strategy: Input Validation When handling untrusted objects, validating using a schema can be used.
-Effectiveness: Limited
+When handling untrusted objects, validating using a schema can be used.

-Which programming languages are affected by CWE-1321: Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution')?+
+Which programming languages are affected by Improperly Controlled Modification of Object Prototype Attributes ('Prototype Pollution')?+

-CWE-1321 commonly affects Languages.
+CWE-1321 commonly affects JavaScript.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+